bemozi/bemozi.github.io/README.md

 By using **Statim**, you agree to **abide by all local laws.**

+**Statim** reserves the right to modify and release future versions of the project, including its source code and features, under the AGPL-3.0 terms, at any time without prior notice.

 ## Contributing & Support

 Help us make **Statim** more effective for the Local-First community and its users.